hilbix/tino/howto/stap.md

 probe begin { printf("supressing fsync() from %s (outputs just the suppressed fildes)\n", @1) }
 probe error,end { printf("ok=%ld err=%ld\n", ok, err) }
 ```

-- `beam.smp` is the Erlang process.
-I use this to speed up large CouchDB inserts on slow disks a factor of 100+